michael-milette/moodle-filter_filtercodes/README.md

 * {coursename} : Display the name of the current course or the site name if not in a course.
 * {mycourses} : Display an unordered list of links to all my enrolled courses.
 * {mycoursesmenu} : A second level list of courses with links for use in custom menus (filtering must be supported by the theme).
+* {categories} : Display an unordered list of links to all course categores.
+* {categoriesmenu} : A second level list of categories with links for use in custom menus (filtering must be supported by the theme).
 * {institution} : Display the name of the institution from the user's profile.
 * {department} : Display the name of the department from the user's profile.
 * {courseid} : Display a course's ID.